tikv/tikv/docs/op-guide/ansible-deployment-scale.md

 ### Add a PD node

-To add a PD node (node102) with the IP address `172.16.10.102`, take the following steps:
+To add a PD node (node103) with the IP address `172.16.10.103`, take the following steps:

-1. Edit the `inventory.ini` file and append the node information:
+1. Edit the `inventory.ini` file and append the PD node information in `pd_servers`:

     ```ini
     [tidb_servers]